Title: Benefits of Small Cameras

-Once video cameras were these massive things that were so heavy you had to carry them on your shoulder.
-This is clearly no longer the case – unless you are perching your iPhone on your shoulder (take it down!)
-But the idea that cameras should be an ungainly tool that we use still persist – a remnant of another time.
+Not so many years ago, video cameras were these massive things that were so heavy you had to carry them on your shoulder.
+This is clearly no longer the case and the arrival of the smartphone was what really changed everything.

 Type notes for this course below, and we'll automatically save them and sync them to your dashboard.